BIOCHEMISTRY: THE MOLECULES OF LIFE - 2024/5

 • A practical report consisting of elements from all practical classes within the module (40% weighting).

-• A multiple-choice and multi-answer exam with elements from all taught components of the module (60% weighting).
+• A multiple-choice and multi-answer exam from all components of the module (60% weighting).

 Formative feedback & advice will be provided through: